What is Kinesiology?

 How does Kinesiology muscle testing work?

 Muscle testing or monitoring is the practice of evaluating the function of a particular muscle.
-Through gentle testing we can observe subtle changes in the body's electrical circuitry in order to assess how the body is functioning at that point in time.
+Through applying gentle pressure to a specific muscle, we can observe subtle changes in the body's electrical circuitry in order to assess how effectively the body is functioning at that point in time.
 Each muscle has a direct connection to a particular meridian and organ or gland in the body according to the Traditional Chinese Medicine model.
 By monitoring each muscle we can evaluate the energetic state of that meridian, organ and neural pathway.
-We often select a single muscle as an indicator muscle (often an arm muscle for ease of use) and by gently engaging the muscle to contract within its range of motion we can gauge if the muscle function is switched on or switched off.
-When we then introduce a 'stressor' (a food, a thought, a goal, a nutritional supplement or essence) into the energy circuit we can gauge the muscle response which will tell us if the body is stressed or balanced with the presence of that item - the muscle will either stay strong or weaken accordingly.
+We often select a single muscle as an indicator muscle (commonly an arm muscle for ease of use) and by gently engaging the muscle to contract within its range of motion we can gauge if the muscle function is switched on or switched off.
+When we then introduce a 'stressor' or substance (a food, a thought, a goal, a nutritional supplement or essence) into the energy circuit we can gauge the muscle response which will tell us if the body is stressed or balanced with the presence of that item - the muscle will either stay strong or weaken accordingly.
 Working with the meridian system, the 5 elements and the many correction techniques we have learned, the Kinesiologist from whichever school, will work out how best to keep your body 'happy' thus maintaining a state of balance, or homeostasis.
 Skilful questioning and testing can provide us with sometimes very direct, if subtle, solutions, and often powerful adjustments can occur to change your body's physiology and energy system in an instant.

 "The natural healing force in each one of us is the greatest force in getting well.”